Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 #### 3.3.2 Notice & Quorum

-A Circle may only conduct its Governance Process in a meeting if the Secretary has given all Core Circle Members reasonable advance notice that a Governance Meeting will be held, including its time and location.
+A Circle may only conduct its Governance Process in a meeting if the Board Master has given all Core Circle Members reasonable advance notice that a Governance Meeting will be held, including its time and location.

 Beyond this notice requirement, there is no quorum required for a Circle to conduct a Governance Meeting, unless one is specified by a Policy of the Circle.